SalishSeaCast/tools/SalishSeaCmd/docs/breaking_changes.rst

 * The :py:func:`SalishSeaCmd.api.run_description` and :py:func:`SalishSeaCmd.api.run_in_subprocess` functions now accept a :kbd:`nemo34` argument that defaults to :py:obj:`False`.
   That means that those functions now assume that their objective is a NEMO-3.6 run.

+* In the :py:func:`SalishSeaCmd.api.run_description` function,
+  the name of the argument that is used to pass in the path to the :file:`NEMO-forcing/` directory has been changed from :kbd:`forcing` to :kbd:`forcing_path`.
+  This change affects both NEMO-3.4 and NEMO-3.6 uses of the function.

+* The :py:func:`SalishSeaCmd.api.run_description` function now accepts a :kbd:`forcing` argument that can be used to pass in a forcing links :py:obj:`dict`.
+  The :py:obj:`dict` must match the forcing links data structure described in :ref:`RunDescriptionFileStructure` for the version of NEMO that you are using.
+  For NEMO-3.4,
+  the default value of :py:obj:`None` will result in "sensible" default values being set for the forcing links.
+  For NEMO-3.6,
+  it is impossible to guess what "sensible" default values might be, so the default value of :py:obj:`None` is simply passed through.

 Version 2.0